 the thought you have about yourself!

-How can you challenge the negative thoughts?
+How can you challenge unhelpful thinking styles?

 Thinking about the "Perfectionism" aka "All or Nothing" as an example.
 A typical thing you might hear a perfectionist say is, "Nothing is working for me" Let's think about the evidence for and against that statement!